 Dual Day Adventures

 For a person that enjoys spending their time outdoors doing multi-sport activities in wide open spaces filled with fresh air, this is THE time to come visit.
-Like a food pairing, spring provides you the opportunity to enjoy dual day experience in the High Sierra without the busy crowds.
+Like a food pairing, spring provides you the opportunity to enjoy a dual day experience in the High Sierra without the busy crowds.
 Hit the ski slopes or go for a shopping stroll through town in the morning.
-In the afternoon, unwind with a stand up paddle or kayak on a clear calm lake.
+In the afternoon, unwind with stand up paddleboarding or kayak on a clear calm lake.
 And then finish the day off with s’mores beside a firepit.
 The options are truly endless.
 Check out North Lake Tahoe’s amazing spring experiences page to get a taste of the dual day adventures that await you.

 Wildflowers Are Beginning To Bloom

-While the highest peaks are still snow covered, the sleepy blanket of winter has pretty much faded away in the meadows.
+While the highest peaks are still snow covered, the sleepy blanket of winter fades away in the meadows.
 Early spring is the time of year to head to Wapama Falls in the Hetch Hetchy area.
 The trail toward this picturesque cascading waterfall is lined with wildflowers at their peak blooms.
 Or better yet, take a wildflower train ride from Railtown 1897 Historic State Park during the month of April.
 For more about wildflower hikes, check out our in-depth article – Scenic Wildflower Hiking Opportunities in the California High Sierra or 5 Easy To Spot Flowers In California High Sierra & One Flowering Plant.

 I Am Waterfall – Hear Me Roar!

-Another major wonder to see as part of the annual cycle of rebirth are the waterfalls.
+Another major wonder to see as part of the annual cycle of rebirth is the waterfalls.
 As the snowpack continues to melt, the cascades grow to their peak volume.
 In fact, the Sierra Nevada is home to a vast assortment of waterfalls including three of the world’s tallest just in Yosemite alone.
 The three monoliths are Yosemite Fall, Sentinel Fall, and Horsetail Fall.
 To read up more about why spring is so majestic in Yosemite, check out Yosemite Mariposa County’s article.